-The National Food Safety Authority is expanding its regulatory reach, assuming full regulatory control by mid-2020.
-Egyptian entities charged with overseeing food safety until then will continue to function (see GAIN-EGYPT (EG-2016-1259) - Food and Agricultural Import Standards (FAIRS) - Narrative 2016).
+The National Food Safety Authority is expanding its regulatory reach and the authority assumed full regulatory control in mid-2020.
+Egyptian entities previously charged with overseeing food safety are now working with NFSA to apply food safety functions.
 These entities include:

-The Ministry of Trade and Industry (MTI)
+Ministry of Trade and Industry (MTI):